sentclose/sentc-docs/docs/src/guide/group.md

 When you are using your own backend, call the prepare function.
 This returns the client data for a new group.
-Just call our Api with a post request and this data from your backend: `https://api.sentc.com/api/v1/group`
+Just call our Api with a post request and this data from your backend: `https://api.sentc.com/api/v1/group` Don't forget the Authorization header with the jwt.

 :::: tabs type:card